Temporary Professional Worker

 Who initiates the H-1B petition?

-Departments initiate the requests for new petitions, extensions, and amended petitions by completing the forms and submitting the appropriate documents and fees as explained in the links below.
-The Center for Global Engagement will prepare the petition for submission to USCIS.
+Departments initiate the requests for new petitions, extensions, and amended petitions by completing the forms and submitting the appropriate documents and fees to the Office of the General Counsel, Attn: Leslie Crosdale.
+Leslie will prepare the petition for submission to USCIS.

 Who pays for the H-1B petition?